 There are two types of bad faith insurance claims: first-party and third-party.
-First-party insurance claims are those which policyholders bring against their insurance company for not covering their damages.
-In these cases, the plaintiff believes their insurance company knowingly withheld payment on a claim when they should have covered them for an incident.
+First-party insurance claims are those that policyholders bring against their insurance company for not covering their damages.
+In these cases, plaintiffs believe their insurance provider withholds payment on a claim they shouldn’t.

 Third-party cases typically involve flawed investigations on behalf of the insurance companies.
-The insurance company knowingly engages in deceptive actions throughout their investigation, and because of this deception, the policyholder is held liable.
+The insurance company knowingly engages in deceptive actions throughout its investigation, and because of this deception, the policyholder is held liable.

 Common-Law Bad Faith Insurance